 I’d also like to thank you for your time.
 It was an absolute honor to be a part of this interview.

 18. Do you have any questions for us?

-What are the rules and regulations for maintaining the scholarship for my entire academic career?
+- What are the rules for maintaining the scholarship for my entire academic career?

-In your opinion, what are the biggest challenges I will endure in this scholarship?
+- In your opinion, what are the biggest challenges I might face during my studies?

-On the occasion of my selection for the scholarship, how do you suggest I prepare for my tenure in your institution?
+- If I am selected for this scholarship, how do you suggest I prepare for my tenure in your institution?

 How do I prepare for a scholarship interview?

 The best way to prepare for your scholarship interview is to practice answering the most common questions beforehand.
 You can even record yourself so you can play it back and make adjustments where needed.
 It’s also a good idea to stay updated on current news and to read up about the scholarship funding organization so you can align your answers with their values.

 What questions should you ask at the end of a scholarship interview?

 - What are my next steps in this process, if any?